kubedb/cli/docs/guides/postgres/initialization/wal_source.md

 - `spec.init.postgresWAL` specifies storage information that will be used by `wal-g`
   - `storageSecretName` points to the Secret containing the credentials for cloud storage destination.
-  - `s3` points to s3 storage configuration.
+  - `s3` points to S3 storage configuration.
   - `s3.bucket` points to the bucket name where archived WAL data is stored.
   - `s3.prefix` points to the path of archived WAL data.
   - `gcs` points to GCS storage configuration.
   - `gcs.bucket` points to the bucket name where archived WAL data is stored.
-  - `gcs.prefix` points to the path of archived WAL data..
+  - `gcs.prefix` points to the path of archived WAL data.
+  - `azure` points to Azure storage configuration.
+  - `azure.container` points to the container/bucket name where archived WAL data is stored.
+  - `azure.prefix` points to the path of archived WAL data.
+  - `swift` points to Swift storage configuration.
+  - `swift.container` points to the container/bucket name where archived WAL data is stored.
+  - `swift.prefix` points to the path of archived WAL data.

-User can use either s3 or gcs WAL archiver for init.
+User can use any one of `s3`,` gcs`, `azure`, or `swift` WAL archiver for init.

-**wal-g** receives archived WAL data from a folder called `/kubedb/{namespace}/{postgres-name}/archive/`.
+**wal-g** receives archived WAL data from a directory inside the bucket/container called `/kubedb/{namespace}/{postgres-name}/archive/`.

 Here, `{namespace}` & `{postgres-name}` indicates Postgres object whose WAL archived data will be replayed.